About Personal Requests

 - Open the Home app on your iOS device, press and hold HomePod, tap Details, and make sure that Listen for "Hey Siri" and Touch and Hold for Siri are turned on.

-- Open the Home app on your iOS device, tap , tap your name under People, and turn on Personal Requests.
+- Open the Home app on your iOS device, tap , tap your name under People, tap Personal Requests, then turn on Personal Requests.

 Make a personal request with Siri

 Whether you’re planning a vacation with friends or just want to keep track of all of your to-dos, Siri on HomePod can help you stay on task.

 To send a message, say something like "Hey Siri, send a message to Susan."
 Then tell Siri what you want the message to say.
 When Siri asks if you're ready to send it, say "Yes" or "No."

 To read a new message, just say "Hey Siri, do I have any new messages?"
 Or "Hey Siri, read my messages from Armando."